A boutique law firm

 During the probate process, your Will becomes public record.
 By staying out of probate, the Revocable Living Trust allows your wishes and the distribution of the assets to remain private.

 The revocable living trust can work alongside other trusts to protect inheritances for your beneficiaries.

 A Living Trust is a convenient way to put multiple moving parts into one legal entity.

-A Revocable Living Trust is one that can be changed or revoked at any time.
-It is just as easy, to change a Living Trust as it is a Will, and in some cases, it is easier to change a Revocable Living Trust than it is a Will.
-Additionally, you can name someone that lives out-of-state as the administrator after you pass away.
+A Revocable Living Trust can be changed or revoked at any time.
+It is just as easy to change a Living Trust as it is a Will, and in some cases, it is easier to change a Revocable Living Trust than it is a Will.
+Additionally, you can name someone who lives out-of-state as the administrator after you pass away.
 This would be difficult to do with a Last Will and Testament.

 No negative tax implications

 You and your family pay no additional taxes with a Revocable Living Trust.
 The Revocable Living Trust does not need a separate tax identification number, nor must you maintain separate tax records.
 Trust income flows through the Revocable Living Trust to you personally, so you report it on your personal income tax returns.

 The Revocable Living Trust does not involve ongoing fees.
 You can also add new assets to the Trust at any time.
 Our firm goes over how to do this with our clients, so there is no need to hire an attorney for future assets.

 For more information or to speak with an experienced Georgia estate planning attorney, contact our office at (678) 784-4150.